Here are some questions our members have asked about insurance in super:

 It’s easy to check the percentage of your annual salary you’re paying in annual insurance premiums: (your monthly premium amount x 12) / (your gross annual salary) x 100 = percentage of premiums paid.

-Members in MLC MasterKey Business Super, MLC MasterKey Personal Super and MLC MasterKey Super Fundamentals.
+If you’re an MLC MasterKey Business Super, MLC MasterKey Personal Super or MLC MasterKey Super Fundamentals member:

-If you’re a member of MLC Wrap Super Series 2, you should speak to your financial adviser.
+If you’re an MLC Wrap Super Series 2 member, get in touch with your financial adviser.

-Please call us if you’d like to cancel or decrease your insurance—you can cancel your cover at any time.
+Please call us if you’d like to cancel or decrease your insurance cover—you can cancel your cover at any time.